 - The highest active volcano in Antarctica is Mount Erebus.

 - There are some Dry Valleys located at high altitude areas with extreme aridity.

 - A pyramid-shaped mountain has been discovered recently in Antarctica.

 - Some professors say it is just a mountain that has the shape of a pyramid by coincidence

 Antarctica Land Area

-- Antarctica is the fifth-largest continent with an area of 14 Million square kilometers (5.4 Million miles)
+- Antarctica is the fifth-largest continent with an area of 14 million square kilometers (5.4 Million miles)

-- It is approximately two times the size of Australia and fifty times the size of UK.
+- It is approximately two times the size of Australia and fifty times the size of the UK.